Michigan State basketball survives comeback effort by Maryland, wins first road game 61-59 - Yahoo Sports

 Dominant first half for the Spartans

-With Maryland entering the game shooting just 27.9% from 3-point range as a team, Izzo opted to challenge the Terps to try and beat his team from deep.
+With Maryland entering the game shooting just 27.9% from 3-point range, Izzo opted to challenge the Terps to try and beat his team from deep.

+"I think everyone is kind of doing that, to be honest with you," Maryland coach Kevin Willard said.

 Scott and Young each connected early as Maryland opened 2-for-3 from deep in the first 2:16.
-But the law of averages and MSU's Big Ten-leading 3-point defense – 30.5% for its opponents entering Saturday – caught up to the Terrapins, who would miss eight of their next nine from deep.
+But the law of averages and MSU's Big Ten-leading 3-point defense — 30.5% for its opponents entering Saturday — caught up to the Terrapins, who missed eight of their next nine from deep.

 Meantime, the Spartans got another strong start from Hall, who had 10 points at halftime after scoring five of MSU’s first seven points and hitting its first 3-pointer.

-The Spartans’ defense stifled Maryland for an 8-minute, 31-second stretch between made field goals, with the Terrapins missing 11 straight shots.
+The Spartans’ defense stifled Maryland for 8:31 between made field goals, with the Terrapins missing 11 straight shots.
 But they pulled back within seven on a Jahari Long 3-pointer with 1:48 to go before the half.

-But Holloman’s fourth 3-pointer of the half sparked a 7-2 close to the half to send the Spartans into the break with a 44-32 lead.
+But Holloman’s third 3-pointer of the half sparked a 7-2 close to the half to send the Spartans into the break with a 44-32 lead.

 MSU was 6-for-10 from deep and shot 58.3% overall in the first half, while Maryland was 5-for-15 from 3 and hit 37% of its shots.